Availability: In Stock

 Anvils in America is an extensive and impressive research work covering how anvils were made, who made them, and where they were produced.
 There are dozens of old anvil advertisements and hundreds of photographs of anvils with explanatory text.

 Richard Postman identifies and defines 17 distinct parts of an anvil.
 He discusses anvil weights and weight markings, how to date an anvil, and the many reasons why so many anvil patterns and types exist.
 Material selection and manufacturing processes are well covered.
-This book is a must-have for both blacksmiths and collectors.

 From Jock Dempsey of AnvilFire.com: